khalid-hussain/Latex-Utilities/README.md

 ## KFGQPC Symbols

-KFGQPC stand for `King Fahad Glorious Qurʾān Printing Complex` and they have released a font consisting of Arabic calligraphic glyyphs.
+KFGQPC stand for `King Fahad Glorious Qurʾān Printing Complex` and they have released a font consisting of Arabic calligraphic glyphs.
 This aims to make it easier to reference them and use them in XeLaTeX and Microsoft Word.